-- due to plate tectonic motion, GDA94 coordinates have continued to diverge from ITRF92 coordinates.
-By 2020, the difference will be approximately 1.8 m; - there have been many improvements and realisations of the ITRS which better define the shape of the Earth.
+- given the Australian tectonic plate moves approximately 7 cm per year in a northeasterly direction, 'plate-fixed' GDA94 coordinates continued to diverge from ITRF92 coordinates.
+By 2020, the difference would have been approximately 1.8 m; - there have been many improvements and realisations of the ITRS which better define the shape of the Earth.
 For example, differences between ITRF1992 and ITRF2014 (on which GDA2020 is based) causes a ~9 cm change in ellipsoidal heights in Australia (GDA2020 heights are ~9 cm less than GDA94 ellipsoidal heights); and - parts of the Australian crust have deformed (e.g. subsidence).